OneGameDad/FullStackOpen/part0/newnotediagram/newnotediagram.md

         deactivate server
     end

-    NOTE the browser repeats the GET calls found above, and the server responds in turn
+    Note right of browser: The browser repeats the GET calls found above, and the server responds in turn
 ```